Trusted

 Enter Caroline Ellison

 SBF’s interest in effective altruism is one of the reasons he bonded with Caroline Ellison.
-Besides having an on-off relationship with Sam Bankman-Fried, Ellison is also the former CEO of the now-defunct Alameda Research firm.
-Ellison met SBF while working at Jane Street Capital after graduating from Stanford University with a degree in mathematics.
+In addition to having an on-off relationship with Sam Bankman-Fried, Ellison was the CEO of the Alameda Research firm.

 After launching Alameda Research, Bankman-Fried persuaded Ellison to join the crypto trading firm.
 They also lived together, with other FTX employees, at SBF’s Bahamas penthouse.
 In 2019, after SBF launched the FTX crypto exchange, Ellison started taking on more responsibilities at Alameda Research.

-In 2021, Bankman-Fried left to focus on his crypto exchange, FTX, leaving Ellison and Sam Trabucco to run Alameda as co-CEOs.
-Sam Bankman-Fried, however, remained the final decision-maker at his crypto trading firm.
 Following the FTX collapse, investigations revealed that Ellison oversaw risky bets that Alameda made using customer funds.
 This led to her pleading guilty to seven criminal charges.
-The 28-year-old agreed to a deal to cooperate with federal prosecutors and was the star witness in Sam Bankman-Fried’s case.
+She agreed to a deal to cooperate with federal prosecutors, was the star witness in Sam Bankman-Fried’s case, and was subsequently sentenced to two years.

 What is Sam Bankman-Fried’s background?